 Forging a powerful link

-Creating a culture of safety
+Living a culture of safety

 As a company, we have a wealth of experience in realizing large-scale projects all over the world.
 Even so, Nemo Link stands out for its excellent safety record.
-“Safety First was our ruling principle,” Ernest says.

-To underline the importance of safety, the “Come Home Safe” campaign invited the children of the employees to create drawings of mommy or daddy working safely on site.
-“The idea behind Come Home Safe was to improve our safety culture,” Tom explains.
-“It makes you reflect on the potential impact of dangerous behavior.
-I have a five-year-old, and it really took me by the heart.”
+To underline the importance of safety, the “Come Home Safe” campaign invited the children of the workers to create drawings of mommy or daddy working safely on site.
+The idea behind the campaign was to reinforce a culture of safety.
+“It makes you reflect on the potential impact of dangerous behavior,” says Tom.
+“I have a five-year-old, and it really took me by the heart.”

 Come together: Integrating Europe’s energy market